exurd/alcubierre/README.md

 Any questions?

 ## Installation
-To run alcubierre, you will need the same requirements as Roblox: Windows 8.1 or above, macOS 10.13 High Sierra, or any Linux distro that can support Sober.
-Windows 7 users will need to manually run the source code on Python 3.8 or below.
+To run alcubierre, you will need the same requirements as Roblox: Windows 10 or above, macOS 10.14 Mojave, or any Linux distro that can support Sober.

 The releases tab contains binary files of this program.
 Download and run the executable in a terminal.